dprymidis/Metabolomics-semi-targeted-pipeline-RMD/README.md

   a.
 SSF.xlsx file (The 'SSF' must be part of the excel file name).
   b.
 Run_order.csv file (the name is irrelevant.
 It just has to be the only csv file in the 'Inputs' folder).
   c.
 Data_file.xlsx (name again is irrelevant.
 It just has to be an excel file without the 'SSF' in its name).
-4. Put the 'tsatsiki_vXX' folder inside the project folder.
+4. Put the 'Analysis_vXX' folder inside the project folder.
 5. Navigate inside the 'tsatsiki_vXX' folder and open the 'Analysis_vXX.Rmd' file.
 6. Run the Code.